hovhannes-margaryan/advanced-business-analytics-ass3-text-mining-with-spark-streaming/README.md

 download games directly to their computers.
 With features like automatic updates, a strong social community which in turn generates good deal of data.
 It includes game reviews that can be both negative and positive.
 The goal of the project is to build a model that can use labelled data to train a model to predict the sentiment of the review.
 First, data pre‐processing is conducted on the dataset.
 Second, predictive model is built using Pyspark.
-Third,prediction is performed using streamed reviews from Spark.
+Third,prediction is performed using livestreamed reviews from Steam.

 The following are the files used for generating the report:
 1)d.csv-reviews from Steam that form the historical database for Step 1 of assignment